Names of Zeus: Tengri

 RULER OF MEN

 Tengri emphasizes the need for human beings to live in harmony with nature and sacred beings within the eternal cycle of the universe.
-Tengri is not just a god figure who speaks directly to humans; his will is manifested in natural phenomena, the fate of wars, and the rise and fall of societies.
-People prayed to Tengri and performed certain rituals and ceremonies to gain his favor.
-In this way, Tengri was expected to bring goodness, blessings and protection to people.
+Tengri is not just a God figure who speaks directly to humans; His will is manifested in natural phenomena, the fate of wars, and the rise and fall of societies.
+People prayed to Tengri and performed certain rituals and ceremonies to gain His favor.
+In this way, Tengri was expected to bring goodness, blessings, and protection to people.
 Shamans, or kam, played an important role in these rituals.
-They were seen as spiritual leaders who mediated between Tengri and humans, and during rituals they would go into trance and communicate with spirits and supernatural beings.
+They were seen as spiritual leaders who mediated between Tengri and humans, and during rituals, they would go into trance and communicate with spirits and supernatural beings.

 RULER OF THE SKIES

-Etymological studies on the origin of Tengri show that the word dates back to Proto-Turkic and means “sky” or “the supreme one."
-The Mongolian word “tenger” also directly means “sky."
+Etymological studies on the origin of Tengri show that the word dates back to Proto-Turkic and means “sky” or “the supreme one.”
+The Mongolian word tenger also directly means “sky.”
 Some linguists have noted that the word Tengri is written as “Dingling” or “Tuque” in ancient Chinese sources and is associated with the ancient ancestors of the Turks.
 In addition, some scholars have argued that the belief in Tengri is also similar to ancient Indo-European and Iranian mythologies and has parallels with the belief in Ahura Mazda in Zoroastrianism.

-In history, the belief in Tengri was embraced by the Gokturks, Uighurs, Mongols and many other peoples, and gained great importance especially during the reign of Genghis Khan.
-Genghis Khan saw himself as the representative of Tengri on earth and said that his rule was shaped by the “will of the Blue Sky."
-In the Mongol Empire he founded, Tengri was highly respected, prayers and eulogies were offered to him before battles.
+In history, the belief in Tengri was embraced by the Göktürks, Uighurs, Mongols, and many other peoples, and gained great importance especially during the reign of Genghis Khan.
+Genghis Khan saw himself as the representative of Tengri on earth and said that his rule was shaped by the “will of the Blue Sky.”
+In the Mongol Empire he founded, Tengri was highly respected; prayers and eulogies were offered to Him before battles.

 TEXTUAL SYMBOLISM

-Tang means "dawn" (similar to Zeus-Helios) but also there is "tüngür" which means "to turn" (chakra).
-We know chakras are also called "gods."
+Tang means "dawn" (similar to Zeus-Helios), but there is also tüngür, which means "to turn" (chakra).
+We know chakras are also called "Gods."

-A sentence in the Ongin Inscriptions was read by Radloff as “Üze kôk tengri han lüi yılka” (Up above, when the sky god (written "tengri") is in the year of the Dragon).
-The reference here is to the twelve-animal (referring to Chinese zodiac in English language) calendar.
+The reference here is to the twelve-animal calendar (referring to the Chinese zodiac in English).
 This calendar is based on the cycles of Jupiter.
 One cycle of Jupiter around the Sun is completed in 12 years.
-Radloff's reading, confirmed by Hamilton, leads to the conclusion that the sentence actually means: “When Jupiter (Tengri Khan) is in the Year of the Dragon”, which equates Kök Tengri = Jupiter.
-Since Jupiter is Zeus, we confirm that they are the same God.
+Radloff's reading, confirmed by Hamilton, leads to the conclusion that the sentence actually means:

-The most interesting thing about Tengri is that all his counterparts start with the letter T such as Tinia, Tian, Tyr, Dingir...
+The most interesting thing about Tengri is that all His counterparts start with the letter T, such as Tinia, Tian, Tyr, Dingir...

 Even the Turkish Tin, meaning "Soul," sounds like Tian.
-And Zeus being the figure at the top of Olympus, again we can see the reference between the Crown and the Soul as Tengri means "Sky."
+And Zeus being the figure at the top of Olympus — again, we can see the reference between the Crown and the Soul, as Tengri means "Sky."

-Just as Tian is in the form of a human being, Tengri takes the form of a human being by forming a tetragrammaton.
+Just as Tian is in the form of a human being, Tengri takes the form of a human being by forming a Tetragrammaton.

 In fact, the original form of the word here is probably Tengeri.
 Here, too, we come across Teng-Er.
 In other words, “Equivalent to Man” or “Man Equivalent to Him."
-Even if this is not the case, the “Er” rune as part of the tetragrammaton has the meaning of “Man."
+Even if this is not the case, the Er rune as part of the Tetragrammaton has the meaning of “Man."

-Another point is that Ibn Fadlan says that when the Turks pray, they raise their hands to the sky and say “One Tengri."
-This indicates that he is in fact the Almighty Zeus/Monas.
+Another point is that Ibn Fadlan says that when the Turks pray, they raise their hands to the sky and say “One Tengri.”
+This indicates that He is in fact the Almighty Zeus/Monas.

 Another thing about Monas is that the full form of the name is Kök Tengri.
-Kök means “green, blue, dark [indigo] blue” and also “root."
-Tengri means “Sky."
+Kök means “green, blue, dark [indigo] blue,” and also “root.”
+Tengri means “Sky.”
 So here, too, the Root and Crown chakras are combined (all spectrums from bottom to top).
 We also think that the color Dark Blue could be Akasha and indicate the Monas in this way.

 Inscriptions written by the Turks show that Tengri is represented by the sky itself and is the absolute ruler of the universe.
-It is Tengri who grants nations their states and monarchs the blessing to ascend on the throne.
+It is Tengri who grants nations their states and monarchs the blessing to ascend the throne.
 This is why Tengri is sometimes called “il berigme tengri” (God who gives country).
 If nations or rulers deviate from Törü (Law/Dharma), Tengri withholds the blessing and punishes the nations.
 In ancient Turkic inscriptions, Törü (Law/Dharma) and il (State/Country) are often mentioned together, because of the relationship between the two.
 When one is broken, the other is also broken.

 MONGOLIAN TENGRI